RootRez/publisher-api-docs/README.md

 * Use low verbosity levels (0 is lowest, 3 is highest).
 The less data requested, the faster the response.
 * Pre-validate customer data such as billing address, email address, and credit card data before making requests to RootRez.
 While we do validate this information, creating client-side checks for your customers can greatly improve the booking experience.
+* It's advised that you watch this project so you receive notices on changes to documenation, which may include new additions to the API.

 ## HTTP Status Codes